Ileostomy : I'm not OK with this!

 I agree.
 The difference between Grumpy and most of us is that we felt lousy pre-stoma and he now feels lousy post-stoma.
 He has a very rare problem that still could be bothering him.
 He needs to be in a center skilled in treating his problem.
 His number one goal should be to connect with an ET nurse who can help him eliminate his stoma problems.

-November 17 of 2022?
-Your surgery date?
+November 17, 2022?
+Is that your surgery date?

 I think this is the beautiful part of this platform.
-It is there are so many choices that we can choose from and interactions We can choose from or not choose from . so if that is what you feel in your heart and that would be expressing your highest truth for you then you.
-Should probably do it but that again is your decision.
+It is there are so many choices that we can choose from and interactions we can choose from or not choose from.
+So if that is what you feel in your heart and that would be expressing your highest truth for you then you should probably do it but that again is your decision.
 Peace

 Reply to Drnjm